Hsb511/FizzBuzzApp/README.md

 The main libraries used in this app are:
 - **[Jetpack compose](https://developer.android.com/jetpack/compose)** (version 1.2.0-alpha05): I chose compose to put into practice the theoritical learning I recently had.
 It also made it easy to write maintainable code and an intuitive UI that follows material guidelines.
 - **[Hilt](https://developer.android.com/training/dependency-injection/hilt-android)** (version 2.40.5): A library that allows depency injection, a requirement when working with clean architecture.
 - **[Android kotlin coroutines](https://developer.android.com/kotlin/coroutines)** (version 1.6.0): Coroutines are tools meant to ease asynchronous code development.
 The two main advantages are code simplification and performance improvement through lightweight and fewer memory leaks.
-Furthermore it isvery well integrated with Jetpack.
+Furthermore it is very well integrated with Jetpack.
 - **[JUnit](https://developer.android.com/training/testing/local-tests#test-class)** (version 4.13.2): JUnit is one of the most popular unit-testing framework.

 # Computation and performance